royal-markets/royal-protocol/docs/core.md

 The IdRegistry lets any Ethereum address claim a unique Royal Protocol ID and a unique username for that account.
 An Ethereum address can only be associated with one Royal Protocol ID at a time - but each Royal Protocol ID can potentially map to two different addresses.

-Each Royal Protocol ID has a `custody` address that manages the user's account data - but can additionally have an optional `operator` address associated with it, to perform non-account related operations - like registering Provenance Claims.
+Each Royal Protocol ID has a `custody` address that manages the user's account data.

-We like to think of these as a "cold wallet" (custody) and "hot wallet" (operator) for the account.

 Additionally, accounts can set an optional `recovery` address to allow transfering that account to another custody wallet, in case the initial custody wallet is lost.